Fuhad-Olaniyi-Boluwatife/Sales-Dataset/README.md

     [Gross Profit],PREVIOUSYEAR(DimDate[Date])
     )
 ```
 The Sales Performance page provides a comprehensive overview of key metrics, trends, and product/category performance, including KPIs like gross profit, revenue, Cost Sales trends from 2011-2016, unit price-cost relationships, top-performing products, and dominant sales in the Urban category.
-Below is the sale performance page of our report
+Below is the sale performance page of our report.
 [image]()

 **Overview**
 The dashboard displays four main KPI cards, each providing critical sales performance metrics:

 1. **Gross Profit**
     - Value: $17.70M
     - Year-over-Year Comparison: "Last year ---" (Data not available)